rizac/skl-eval/README.md

 This program is particularly useful:
  1. In those cases where a separate training and validation set(s) are available
- 2. To avoid the unnecessary burden of running all models in a loop within your Python code, and nicely show progressbar and estimated time available on the terminal
+ 2. To avoid the burden of implementing your own code, focusing on the configuration of your parameters and features combinations, and running all of them with a single command while showing progressbar and estimated time available on the terminal
- 3. To save your evaluations in a portable and simple tabular format (HDF file) whose structure is described at the bottom of the page
+ 3. To save your evaluations in a portable and simple tabular format (HDF file) whose structure is described at the bottom of the page and can be loaded in your Python code for analysis via `pandas.read_hdf`

 In case of doubt, consider reading first the
 [scikit evaluation page](https://scikit-learn.org/stable/modules/model_evaluation.html)